maelle/simplymaelle/content/post/2025-06-19-open-files-folders-websites/index.md

   - good practice
   - code style
   - useful functions
-rmd_hash: 348beae1438d788e
+rmd_hash: 04ee0c2a8b91b99a

 ---

 Coming to you from France, a post about [*Mise en place*](https://en.wikipedia.org/wiki/Mise_en_place) for R projects.
 In a less francophone phrasing: to get to work on something you have to open that thing, be it a script or a project or a website.
 The easier that is, the faster you get to work.
-In this post I'll show a roundup of R functions and related tools for opening scripts, projects and websites for yourself or on behalf of the user of your code.
+In this post I'll show a roundup of R functions and related tools for opening scripts, projects and websites for yourself or on behalf of the Users of your code.

 *Many thanks to [Hannah Frick](https://www.frick.ws/) for providing inspiration for some items of this post!*